imouzon/imouzon.github.io/stat430.md

 ### Homework Assignments

--  [Homework 1]() (Will be assigned Tuesday, August 29th and due Tuesday, September 5th on blackboard by 5:00)
+-  Homework 1 will be assigned Tuesday, August 29th and due Tuesday, September 5th on blackboard by 5:00)

 ### Tools